sofiakbergstrom/BB2490/project_diary.md

 Me and Yim signed the NDA form which means that we are allowed access to the data.
 I copied the data to my home directory in Uppmax.

+We also decided to use GitHub.
+Guillermo has created a project directory and I can add it by using the following commands: git remote add guillermo https://github.com/guillermo-carrasco/bio_data_analysis.git git pull guillermo master

 ## 2015-02-25
 Read two articles:
 * Next Generation sequencing of miRNAs – Strategies, Resources and Methods